SLIIT-R25-032/AutismCare/README.md

 - Object Detection: Detect objects in images using the YOLOv8 model.

 ## Architecture
-IT21834592-Chethani A.V.S - Behavior and Recognition Skill Development
 The project consists of two main services:

 1. **Node.js/Express Backend**